Revised November 1, 2016

 This document states the Web Accessibility Policy for the County of Sacramento in the continued commitment to provide equal access to government services for individuals with disabilities.

-It is the responsibility of the departments and agencies Webmaster to become familiar with the County guidelines for achieving these standards and to apply these standards in designing and creating any official County of Sacramento website.
+It is the responsibility of the department or agency webmaster to become familiar with these guidelines and to apply these standards in designing and creating any official County of Sacramento website.
 Departments that provide services through contracts shall ensure that such contractors deliver their services in compliance with the County of Sacramento Web Accessibility Policy.

-Known Limitations of this Policy
+- Known Limitations of this Policy

-Individuals with (or without) disabilities access the Web with widely varying sets of capabilities, software, and hardware.
-While this policy does provide the standard for County departments to present information so it is accessible for individuals with disabilities to access Web-based information, this policy cannot anticipate every accessibility need, due to known limitations of existing technology.
+Individuals with (or without) disabilities access the web with widely varying sets of capabilities, software, and hardware.
+While this policy identifies the standard for County departments to present information so it is accessible for individuals with disabilities, this policy cannot anticipate every accessibility need, due to limitations of existing technology.
 There may be other circumstances, independent of technology that may limit accessibility of County websites.
 While every effort will be made, it is understood that creating accessible formats for some historical documentation and graphical renderings maintained by the County may be technologically unfeasible.

 Waivers to this Policy